GeographicaGS/Docker-GDAL2/README.md

 ```

 ## Versions
-Each version combination is a branch in and a tag in GitHub.
+The philosophy behind Git / Docker tags correlation we ended up using is simple: the master branch of this repo contains as many folders containing different Docker image builds as Docker tags we like to have.
+We don't use Git tags nor branches to try to correlate with Docker tags.
+We try this in the past and was a mess.
+Each version packages makes a folder, each folder builds a __geographica/gdal2__ Docker tag bundling different library versions.

 These are the available versions:
-- GDAL 2.0.0
 - GDAL 2.0.1
+- Daily - Nightly Snapshots; to test new features (use at your own risk!!).

 ## DockerHub
 Pulling image from DockerHub